hesitationer/cvsdk_hello_world/README.md

 	sudo mkdir -p /opt/intel/tutorials/

 #### 3. Change ownership of the tutorial directory to current user

+> **Note:** *replace the usernames below with your user account name*

-	sudo chown –R <user.user> /opt/intel/tutorials/
+	sudo chown –R username.username /opt/intel/tutorials/

 > **Note:** There is a known bug with the `chown` command in Ubuntu 16.04.
-If you get an error related to this step try the following command: `sudo chown <user.user> –R /opt/intel/tutorials/`
+If you get an error related to this step try the following command: `sudo chown username.username –R /opt/intel/tutorials/`

 #### 4. Navigate to the new directory